mkc306/aftercarefulconsideration/README.md

 > **Team members:** Sophy Peng | Michael Chan | Mike Arinarkin

 The model runs through the portal.
 All needed resumes and JDs are included.
+It takes a long time to load, but it works.